truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 What if the CONOP were free (ie  $0.00)?
 That would imply perfect decentralization (centralization of zero).
 Is that right?

 I think so: anyone, anywhere, would be able to make sure that they had gotten paid, without trusting a third party, or doing any other work whatsoever.
-And this option would be available to every human on the planet, no matter how poor (and the only way for a government to "cut off the head" of the network would be to kill every human being on the planet).
+And this option would be available to every human on the planet, no matter how oppressed/disadvantaged (and the only way for a government to "cut off the head" of the network would be to kill every human being on the planet).

 On the other hand, what if the CONOP were expensive, such that only *one* agent in the entire world could run a full node (say, the United State Government)?
 This agent would control the network completely: perfect centralization.
 If someone "cut off its head", this network would disintegrate.